-You can share data between compatible devices.
+You can share user data between compatible devices.
+User data includes waypoints, saved tracks, routes, and boundaries.

-- · You can share data across the Garmin Marine Network. - You can share and manage user data using a memory card.
+- You can share data across the Garmin Marine Network. - You can share and manage user data using a memory card.
 You must have a memory card installed in the device.
 This device supports up to a 32 GB memory card, formatted to FAT32.